 - Be admitted to USF

-- Complete the General Education Requirements of the University (36 credit hours)
+- Complete the Foundations of Knowledge and Learning requirements of the University

 - Achieve a cumulative GPA of 2.8